camunda/camunda-docs-static/get-started/content/bpmn20/service-task.md

 In the last section of this tutorial we learn how to invoke a Java Class from a BPMN 2.0 Service Task.

 # Add a Service Task to the Process

-Use the camunda modeler plugin in eclipse to add a service task after the user task.
+Use the Camunda modeler plugin in eclipse to add a service task after the user task.
 The service task can be dropped on a sequence flow (see screenshot).

 {{< img src="../img/eclipse-add-service-task.png" >}}